Skip to main contentSkip to navigation

 HMB Vulnerability on the P2 & P3

 The P2 & P3 are DRAM-less NVMe drives that use Host Memory Buffer (HMB), borrowing 32-64MB of the host computer's system RAM to cache the FTL.
+The P3 & P3 Plus use the Phison PS5021-E21T controller.
 A crash, hard reboot, or power loss wipes the host RAM instantly.
-The NVMe controller has a narrow window to flush the FTL to NAND using residual capacitor charge.
-If the flush fails, the FTL is corrupted & the drive drops into an NVMe-equivalent ROM state, identifying by its raw controller name instead of "Crucial P2."
+Budget NVMe drives like the P2 and P3 lack power-loss protection (PLP) capacitors, so the controller cannot flush the cached FTL to NAND before dying.
+The FTL is corrupted & the drive drops into an NVMe-equivalent ROM state, identifying by its raw controller name instead of "Crucial P2."

 Encryption & NVMe Recovery

-Every NVMe SSD in the Crucial lineup uses hardware AES-256 encryption with the key fused to the controller silicon.
-If the controller dies, desoldering the NAND chips (chip-off) yields only ciphertext.
-The encryption key is gone with the dead controller.
+Premium Crucial NVMe drives (P5 Plus, T500, T700) use hardware AES-256 encryption.
+The media encryption key is bound to the controller's secure boundary and wrapped by a hardware-unique root key.
+If the controller dies, desoldering the NAND chips (chip-off) yields only ciphertext; the wrapped key blob cannot be unwrapped by a different controller die.
 Board-level repair to revive the original controller is the only recovery path for encrypted NVMe drives.
 This applies to the P5 Plus (Micron DM02A1 controller), T500 (Phison PS5025-E25), & T700 (Phison PS5026-E26).

 MX500 Firmware Vulnerabilities

-Users running BTRFS file systems in Linux & Unraid environments reported severe I/O errors & sudden drive disconnections during heavy write workloads.
+Users running BTRFS file systems in Linux & Unraid environments on older MX500 firmware revisions reported severe I/O errors & sudden drive disconnections during heavy write workloads.
 The drives dropped offline, generated kernel read/write errors, & disappeared from the host BIOS entirely.
 Multiple cold reboots were required to re-enumerate the drive.
 Crucial addressed this under "corner-case workloads" with firmware update M3CR046.

-Some MX500 units running M3CR046 firmware have exhibited persistent drive locking after power events, where the drive refuses to enumerate despite no hardware fault.
+The M3CR046 update that resolved the BTRFS dropout introduced a separate side effect: some MX500 units running M3CR046 exhibit persistent drive locking after power events, refusing to enumerate despite no hardware fault.
 The controller enters a locked state that requires PC-3000 SSD factory-mode access to clear.
 If your MX500 updated to M3CR046 & became inaccessible after a firmware-level event, this is a known firmware recovery case rather than a hardware failure.

 PC-3000 SSD Recovery for Silicon Motion Controllers